Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Life Savers Holes were recalled after a packaging safety issue, briefly brought back, and then disappeared.
 Here's what happened, when they were discontinued, and whether you can still buy them.

 TL;DR: Life Savers Holes were discontinued after a 1991 recall caused by a safety problem with the plastic flip-top cap on the package.
-The candy later came back in safer packaging, but it never fully recovered and soon disappeared from stores.
+The candy came back in safer packaging, but the relaunch wound down quickly and the candy quietly disappeared.

 Quick Answer: Life Savers Holes were discontinued after a recall caused by a packaging safety issue.
-The candy briefly returned with updated packaging, but it never fully recovered and soon disappeared.
+The candy came back with updated packaging, but the relaunch wound down quickly and the candy quietly disappeared.

 Quick Jump